crux-bphc/crux-bphc.github.io/_members/divyanshu-agrawal.md

 title: Divyanshu Agrawal
 ---

-I'm currently learning various web-technologies, and learning languages and frameworks like JavaScript, Node.JS, React, Express etc. I love to make practical applications based on what I have learnt all the time, although sadly I always keep switching projects :3.
-Apart from programming, I like to read books, and play PC games.
+I'm currently learning various web-technologies, and learning languages and frameworks like Rust, JavaScript, Node.JS, React, Express etc. I love to make practical applications based on what I have learnt all the time, although sadly I always keep switching projects :3.
+Apart from programming, I like to read books, and play RTS/Strategy games like Rimworld.

 ## Skills

-I am skilled in :
+I am familiar with:

+- Rust ( I'm still learning it )
-- JavaScript and it's derived frameworks and libraries like React, JQuery etc.
+- JavaScript and it's derived frameworks and libraries like React.
-- Node.JS and various modules like Express, Pug.
+- Node.JS and various libraries like Express, Pug.
 - MySQL, MongoDB.
-- C++, C, PHP, Java.
+- C++ & C.

 ## Projects

-I have several projects which I maintain at my GitHub account [(@hereisdx)](https://github.com/hereisdx).
+I have several projects which I maintain at my GitHub account [(@agrawal-d)](https://github.com/agrawal-d).
 Some of those are:

 - **Chatapp** : A fast, public, live chat application made in React and Node.JS .
 Will use WebSockets for communication between clients. ( in development) [Link](https://github.com/hereisdx/chatapp)